jonny-museumxdesign/MuseumXDesign/README.md

-# MuseumXDesign
+### MuseumXDesign
 ## Introduction

+### A little bit about me

+Not a computer scientists, I learnt to code by myself through experimenting and tinkering.

+I was recently in your shoes and want to show you that it's easy to get started and anyone can give it a go!

+### A little bit about you

-### Background
+### Session plan

 What we are going to do today
- - Get you started on the world's biggest network of coders (GitHub)
+ - Get you started on the world's biggest network of coders
  - Launch your own web page live on the internet
  - Make your page unique by playing with code in HTML and CSS languages
- - Enable museum visitors to acess your page when they get to your chosen gallery and object
+ - Enable museum visitors to access your page when they get to your chosen gallery or object

 ## Presenting content on the web